Overview of Concordats in Germany

-The privileged position of the German churches reaches back to the time when many other national states had emerged, but most of the German-speaking lands still had a patchwork of Church-ruled territories within the Holy Roman Empire of the German Nation.
+The privileged position of the German churches reaches back to the 17th century when the Holy Roman Empire of the German Nation still had a patchwork of principalities where church and state were one.

-However, the churches' favoured position in the constitution results from the “Weimar church compromise”.
-The interwar Weimar democracy sought a constitutional compromise between a state church (as in Britain) and a private one (as in France).
+However, the German churches' present favoured position in the constitution results from the 20th-century “Weimar church compromise”.
+The interwar Weimar democracy sought a constitutional middle way between a state church (as in Britain) and a private one (as in France).
 The two main German churches were not to be part of the state on the one hand, nor completely separate, on the other.
 Instead, they received intermediate status as "public corporations".

 Treaties can be made with German churches because they are public corporations, not private ones.
 Being a public corporation allows the Church, as Cardinal Lehman puts it, to “be outside the private sphere” without being integrated into government. [*] Put less tactfully, this status means public money without public accountability.